Category:

 United States of America

-💰 Compare Fab Five Freddy's Net Worth
+1. What Is Fab Five Freddy's Net Worth?

-1. Early Life
+2. Early Life

-2. Career
+3. Career

-3. Personal Life
+4. Personal Life

 What is Fab Five Freddy's Net Worth?

-Fab Five Freddy is an American hip hop artist, visual artist, and filmmaker who has a net worth of $2 million.
+Fab Five Freddy is an American hip-hop artist, visual artist, and filmmaker who has a net worth of $2 million.
 Fab Five Freddy is widely considered to be one of the architects of the street art movement in New York City.
 He was also the first host of the hip-hop music video show "Yo!
 MTV Raps."
-In 1981 Fab Five Freddy was mentioned in the Blondie song "Rapture" with the lyrics "Fab 5 Freddy told me everybody's fly".
+In 1981, Fab Five Freddy was mentioned in the Blondie song "Rapture" with the lyrics "Fab 5 Freddy told me everybody's fly".
 Fab Five Freddy famously didn't show up for the music video shoot for "Rapture," thinking she wasn't seriously going to rap or name-check him.
-So at the last minute Blondie cast her friend Jean-Michel Basquiat to stand behind turntables in his place.
+So, at the last minute, Blondie cast her friend Jean-Michel Basquiat to stand behind the turntables in his place.
 Basquiat can be seen in the video pretending to know how to use turntables.
 Some consider this song the first time rap was introduced to the mainstream.
 Freddy directed the music video "One Love" by Nas and worked on and appeared in the movie American Gangster.

 Early Life

-Fab Five Freddy, or Fred Brathwaite, was born on August 31, 1959 in Bedford-Stuyvesant, New York City.
+Fab Five Freddy, or Fred Brathwaite, was born on August 31, 1959, in Bedford-Stuyvesant, New York City.
 He grew up listening to jazz music, as his parents were big fans of the genre.
 Not much else is known about his early life or family.

 Career

 In 1978, Freddy became a member of the Brooklyn-based graffiti group known as the Fabulous 5.
 The group had become notorious in the city for painting the entire side of New York City Subway cars.
-Under Freddy's direction, and with the help of other Fabulous 5 member Lee Quiñones, the group began shifting their attention from being focused on street art only to the art world more generally.
-By 1979, Freddy had an exhibit in a prestigious gallery in Rome, Italy called Galleria LaMedusa.
+Under Freddy's direction and with the help of other Fabulous 5 member, Lee Quiñones, the group began shifting their attention from being focused on street art only to the art world more generally.
+By 1979, Freddy had an exhibit in a prestigious gallery in Rome, Italy, called Galleria LaMedusa.
 In 1980, he painted a subway car with his depiction of giant Campbell's Soup cans, a tribute to Andy Warhol.
 In late 1980, he was cast in the film "New York Beat," which showcased the art of Jean-Michel Basquiat and the culture that surrounded it, of which Freddy was a part.
 Freddy also produced the film and composed all of the original music which can be heard in it.

 Freddy also managed to create a bridge between the art world and the hip-hop scene in New York.
 He was a regular guest on Glenn O'Brien's public access show, "TV Party."
 He also frequented the Mudd Club, a nightclub in the city featuring underground music of all kinds.
-In 1981, Freddy co-curated a graffiti-related arts show called Beyond Words which was held at the Mudd Club.
+In 1981, Freddy co-curated a graffiti-related arts show called Beyond Words, which was held at the Mudd Club.
 The show featured Freddy's work along with that of other artists like Futura 2000, Basquiat, Rammellzee, and Kenny Scharf.
-Given that many of the featured artists had one foot in both the art world and in the hip-hop and rap scene, the show attracted many individuals from both worlds to downtown New York City where they were able to interact.
+Given that many of the featured artists had one foot in both the art world and in the hip-hop and rap scene, the show attracted many individuals from both worlds to downtown New York City, where they were able to interact.
 He can also be seen in the music video for the song "Rapture" by Blondie, which was the first hip-hop video to be shown on MTV.
-He is also mentioned in the video in the line "Fab 5 Freddy told me everybody's fly" which helped increase his name recognition in the world of pop culture.
+He is also mentioned in the video in the line "Fab 5 Freddy told me everybody's fly," which helped increase his name recognition in the world of pop culture.

 Fab Five Freddy Net Worth